WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The blame round will redo the coinjoin phases in order to create a successful coinjoin.

 This mechanism also prevents coinjoins from being DDoS-ed, because bad actors that are willingly disturbing rounds won't be able to join the blame round.
-The client will keep going to the blame round until there are not enough Alices left to meet the minimum input count of blame rounds (150).
+The client will keep going to the blame round until there are not enough Alices left to meet the minimum input count of blame rounds (${minInputCountBlameRound}).

 The blame round is not a mandatory phase of the coinjoin process.
 It was introduced in order to have a higher coinjoin success rate.